Potassium cyanide

 Potassium cyanide is a compound with the formula KCN.
-This colorless crystalline salt, similar in appearance to sugar, is highly soluble in water.
+It is a colorless salt, similar in appearance to sugar, that is highly soluble in water.
 Most KCN is used in gold mining, organic synthesis, and electroplating.
-Smaller applications include jewellery for chemical gilding and buffing.
+Smaller applications include chemical gilding and buffing of jewelry.
+Potassium cyanide is highly toxic, and a dose of 200 to 300 milligrams will kill nearly any human.

-Potassium cyanide is highly toxic.
-The moist solid emits small amounts of hydrogen cyanide due to hydrolysis, which may smell like bitter almonds.
-Not everyone, however, can smell cyanide; the ability to do so is a genetic trait.
+The moist solid emits small amounts of hydrogen cyanide due to hydrolysis (reaction with water).
+Hydrogen cyanide is often described as having an odor resembling that of bitter almonds.

 The taste of potassium cyanide has been described as acrid and bitter, with a burning sensation similar to lye.
+However, potassium cyanide kills so rapidly its taste has not been reliably documented.
+In 2006, an Indian man killed himself using potassium cyanide.
+In the suicide note he left, the final words written were that potassium cyanide "burns the tongue and tastes acrid".

 Production

 KCN is produced by treating hydrogen cyanide with an aqueous solution of potassium hydroxide, followed by evaporation of the solution in a vacuum: